codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an eagle who can play the piano?
-Talonted!
+Do you know where you can get chicken broth in bulk?
+The stock market.

 ## Home Server Up-Time